-What region it was found?
+What region was it found?

-Did it have other things on it like images or more writing?
+Did it have other things on it, like images or more writing?

 All of these are important for uncovering what said Deuoi was about.
 You might find they were part of a tribe, and you might want to research a little on the said tribe to find out more about the Deoui.
 Say that’s truly all you can find was just a name.
 Well, now it is about breaking down the name.
 What does it mean in Gaulish?
 What if that does not point to much?
 Well, now it is about Celiâ (Divination) asking questions and reaching out but being careful and cautious as you don’t know what will answer back.
-This last step personal should be done by a seasoned person or ask a Uatis or a Ueleð
+This last step personally should be done by a seasoned person or ask a Uatis or a Ueleð

 There are so many fields of interest to help get you started.
-Don’t overthink it and take your time.
+Don’t overthink it, and take your time.

 Useful site we highly recommend

-The computerized Compendium of Gallic inscriptions RIIG.
-This is a very useful site with much information and translations of over 400 inscriptions.
+The computerized Compendium of Gallic inscriptions RIIG – This is a very useful site with much information and translations of over 400 inscriptions.

-History Files.
-History files has much information on the different tribes with write-ups about each.
+History Files – History files has much information on the different tribes with write-ups about each.

-The Classical Sources on the Gauls.
-A massive project that the Gaulish Polytheism site is doing to help new folks and aid in research and understanding for the individuals in the community.
+The Classical Sources on the Gauls – A massive project that the Gaulish Polytheism site is doing to help new folks and aid in research and understanding for the individuals in the community.